mtreviso/deepbond/README.md

 # Cite

-If you use DeepTagger, please cite this paper:
+If you use DeepBonDD, please cite this paper:

 ```
 @inproceedings{treviso2018sentence,